Opened 3 years ago

 Not sure when I'll have time to look into this again.
 Anyone is free to implement it using the preliminary work I did if they want.

-- Summary changed from save editing session similar to other GIS app to [patch - unfinished] save editing session similar to other GIS app
+Summary: | save editing session similar to other GIS app → [patch - unfinished] save editing session similar to other GIS app |

-- Summary changed from [patch - unfinished] save editing session similar to other GIS app to (patch - unfinished) save editing session similar to other GIS app
+Summary: | [patch - unfinished] save editing session similar to other GIS app → (patch - unfinished) save editing session similar to other GIS app |

 Here is the general idea: